51Degrees/documentation/src/quickstart/devicedetection.md

 Due to the restrictions imposed by Composer and Packagist, we cannot supply the on-premise engines through the usual package management ecosystem.
 Instead, you'll need to clone the [repository](https://github.com/51Degrees/device-detection-php-onpremise) from GitHub and follow the instructions there in order to build and use the on-premise implementation.

 @endsnippet
-@startsnippet{node}
+@startsnippet{python}
-1. Install the [fiftyone.devicedetection](https://www.npmjs.com/package/fiftyone.devicedetection) package from NPM.
+1. Install the [fiftyone_devicedetection](https://pypi.org/project/fiftyone-devicedetection/) package from pypi.
 2. Follow the appropriate example from the options below:
   * [Cloud Example](@ref Examples_DeviceDetection_GettingStarted_Cloud) - Negligible processing and memory overhead but slower due to Internet latency.
   * [On-Premise Example](@ref Examples_DeviceDetection_GettingStarted_OnPremiseHash) - Device detection processing is performed locally using a data file that must be kept updated.